dribnet/purvs/README.md

   * `offsetx` : x offset of the second circle relative to the first one
   * `offsety` : y offset of the second circle relative to the first one

+  My design idea is to use three simple triangles in different arrangements - I have yet to code this.
+Have just played around with lines and colour at the moment.